Welcoming Back Visitors

 Please take a few minutes to review and follow these instructions and guidelines before visiting with our patients:

-Inpatient Visiting – Our inpatient visiting hours are from 1 PM to 7:30 PM, 7 days per week.
-Visitors are limited to two visitors at a time, per patient.
+Inpatient Visiting – Our inpatient visiting hours are from 1pm to 7:30pm, 7 days per week.
+We are currently allowing two visitors at a time.
 Those individuals must show proof of full vaccination (vaccine card or NYS Excelsior Pass) or a negative PCR COVID-19 test results within the last 48 hours.
-Exceptions may be made for family members/caregivers only in an end of life circumstance or for those who have a specific need for a caregiver to be present.
-Those who are not fully vaccinated and do not have negative PCR COVID-19 test results within the last 48 hours, will be required to wear a KN95 Mask.

 It is important that all visitors check out at the Main Lobby or they will not be removed from the Visitors Management System and no other visitors will be allowed in to see that patient.

-For those patients waiting in our ED for admission, we will continue to allow visitation, however visitors will be limited to one per day with a 1 hour limit and must show proof of full vaccination (vaccine card or NYS Excelsior Pass) or a negative PCR COVID-19 test results within the last 48 hours.
-Exceptions may be made in certain circumstances for those who are not fully vaccinated and do not have negative PCR COVID-19 test results within the last 48 hours.
-Those individuals will be required to wear a KN95 Mask
+For those patients waiting in our ED for admission, we will allow visitation, however visitors will be limited to one visitor, per patient and must show proof of full vaccination (vaccine card or NYS Excelsior Pass) or a negative PCR COVID-19 test results within the last 48 hours.

 Psychiatric Access Center – There is currently no visitation in our Psychiatric Access Center.

-Patients undergoing same day procedures may be accompanied by a companion who may remain with the patient through the initial intake process.
-The companion must follow all of the above visitor vaccination, testing or masking requirements and will be asked to leave during the procedure and then may come back and rejoin the patient for the discharge process.
+Same Day Procedures – Patients undergoing same day procedures may be accompanied by a companion who may remain with the patient through the initial intake process.
+The companion must show proof of full vaccination (vaccine card or NYS Excelsior Pass) or a negative PCR COVID-19 test results within the last 48 hours.
+Companions will be asked to leave during the procedure and then may come back and rejoin the patient for the discharge process.

 Visitors may not be present during procedures and recovery room stays with special exceptions for pediatrics, and patients who have an intellectual, developmental, or other cognitive disabilities.